 - Send out individual written notices to all current employees and 1099 contractors in each worker’s primary language.

 - Retain the signed acknowledgment-of-receipt forms.

 - Update onboarding documentation to include the written MA PFML notice so that new hires receive the required PFML information within 30 days of hire.

 - Review MA paid leave benefit requirements and decide whether they want to pursue a private plan offering or provide the required coverage through the state program.

 - Educate and inform their respective payroll department/ payroll vendor of their coverage decision.
 If maintaining state coverage, advise payroll department/vendor to initiate the employee payroll withholdings for PFML contributions.
 If approved for a private plan exemption, advise payroll department/vendor accordingly, that the payroll withholdings for PFML contributions will not be required until the plan effective date of January1, 2021.

 Beginning January 1, 2021, covered individuals may be eligible to receive up to:

-- 12 weeks of paid family leave in a benefit year for the birth, adoption, or foster care placement of a child during the first 12 months, or because of a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces.
+- 12 weeks of paid family leave in a benefit year for: bonding with a new child within the first 12 months of the child’s birth, adoption, or foster care placement; and/or for a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces.

-- 20 weeks of paid medical leave in a benefit year if they have a serious health condition that prevents them from working.
+- 20 weeks of paid medical leave in a benefit year if the covered individual has a serious health condition that prevents them from working.